The Square, Parwich - Things to Do

 The 121st Wakes, Sports and Country Show will include equestrian events, handicrafts, dogs, cattle and sheep.

-Traditional ploughing and hedgecutting competitions plus classes for sheep and cattle, and ladies’ and children’s sections.
+Traditional ploughing and hedgecutting competitions plus classes for sheep and cattle, and ladies’ and children’s sections, in it's 114th year.

 Things to Do - All Year Round